 Tip 3: Pour into a sealable bottle

-Coconut water remains should stand in the refrigerator well sealed.
+Coconut water remains should stand in the refrigerator well sealed or in an airtight container.
 The cans are not resealable, so pouring the leftovers into an adequate bottle and closing them with a stopper is necessary.

 FAQs

-Coconut water can be quite safe to drink even up to six months after its expiration date.
+Yes, coconut water can be quite safe to drink even up to six months after its expiration date, if stored properly.
 Provided the packaging is unopened, of course.
-If you do not notice any spoilage, it is safe to consume the product within that period.
+If you do not notice any spoilage, it is safe to consume the coconut drink within that period.

 Conclusion